IPPL-framework/ippl/README.md

 ## Installing IPPL and its dependencies

-All the new developments of IPPL are merged in to the `master` branch which can make it potentially unstable from time to time.
-So if you want a stable and more tested version please checkout the tagged branch correspodning to the last release (e.g. `git checkout tags/IPPL-x.x.x`).
+All the new developments of IPPL are merged into the `master` branch which can make it potentially unstable from time to time.
+So if you want a stable and more tested version please checkout the tagged branch correspodning to the latest release (e.g. `git checkout tags/IPPL-x.x.x`).
 Otherwise if you want the latest developments go with the master with the above caveat in mind.

 ### Requirements
 The following libraries are required: